 It's happening because there's no financial incentive for today's brands or packaging producers to design with the environment in mind.

-For people like Caroline James, examining the lack of synergy across industries in this linear economy is like watching a slow-motion train wreck.
+For people like Caroline DeLoach, examining the lack of synergy across industries in this linear economy is like watching a slow-motion train wreck.
 For decades now, she notes, there's been "little to no interaction or collaboration" between producers, waste haulers, material recovery facilities (MRFs), and the packaging industry.